Ama Samy

-Ama Samy (Arul Maria Arokiasamy), S.J., born in 1936, is an Indian Zen master and Jesuit priest.
+Ama Samy (Arul Maria Arokiasamy), born in 1936, is an Indian Zen master.

 Biography

 Ama Samy was born to Christian parents in Burma in 1936 and grew up in India.
-After becoming a Jesuit priest in 1972, he began visiting Hindu ashrams and Buddhist meditation centers.
+After becoming a Jesuit in 1972, he began visiting Hindu ashrams and Buddhist meditation centers.
 He was introduced to Ramana Maharshi's teachings by Swami Abhishiktananda.
 His searching led him to become a wandering beggar for a period and to settle down as a hermit.
 With the help of Father Hugo Enomiya-Lassalle, he visited Japan and trained with Yamada Koun Roshi of Sanbo Kyodan.
 In 1982, Yamada Roshi authorized him to teach Zen.
 He received the Japanese Dharma name Gen'un-ken (Gen: dark, obscure, mystery; Un: cloud).

 Ama Samy founded the Bodhi Sangha, the community of his disciples, in 1986.
 Bodhi Sangha became an independent Zen school when he left the Sanbo Kyodan organization in 2002.
 Ama Samy's method of teaching embraces both Soto and Rinzai Zen traditions and draws from the resources of Christianity and other religions.
-He lives and teaches at Bodhi Zendo Zen Center near Kodaikanal in South India (opened in 1996).
-Since Father Lassalle first invited Ama Samy to join him on a tour to Europe in 1985, Ama Samy has spent several months each year leading retreats in Europe, Australia, and the US.
+He founded two Zen centers near Kodaikanal in South India, Bodhi Zendo (opened in 1996) and Kanzeon Zendo (opened in 2022).
+He currently lives and teaches at Kanzeon Zendo.
+Ama Samy is a member of the Society of Jesus.
+Since his transition to Kanzeon Zendo, however, he considers his relationship to be of a different kind.
+Since Father Lassalle first invited Ama Samy to join him on a tour of Europe in 1985, Ama Samy has spent several months each year leading retreats in Europe, Australia, and the USA.
 With the help of his students, he also runs Little Flower, a non-profit organization supporting women, children and landless people in South India.